PowVT/ipfs-claims-base/README.md

     - Require specific cerificates depending on the claims country of origin.
     - Require claim creator to be pre-approved.

-### riskManagement.js
+### riskMitigation.js
 - Test 1:
     - Are beneficiaries in claim pre-approved?
-    - Is there one or more support directives recorded in claim?
+    - Is there one or more support directive recorded in claim?
-    - Is the directive approved for the beneficiary selected?
+    - Is the beneficiary approved to respond to the directives selected?
+    -

-## test commands
+## Test commands
 ```
 npm run test-getClaimData
-npm test test/riskManagement.js
+npm run test-riskMitigation
 ```

 ## Maintainance